 How to Find a Therapist

-Therapists vary on specialties, cost per session, availability, and modalities.
+Therapists vary on specialties, cost, availability, and modalities.
 Time frames will be different depending on individual situations.
 This information is great to ask any potential therapist you might be considering working with.
+Finding a therapist is an important decision, but you can easily get started by asking your primary care provider for a referral or by using an online therapist directory.
+Don’t be afraid to call up a few different therapists before making a decision.

 How to Support a Loved One Who’s Feeling Guilty

 Unhelpful statements or suggestions can reinforce or exacerbate guilt.
 Be mindful how you engage in discussing guilty feelings.
 Even if our intentions are to be helpful, word choice and tone matters.
-For example instead of saying, “you need therapy,” reframe and say, “I noticed you’ve been struggling for awhile now.
+For example instead of saying, “you need therapy,” reframe and say, “I noticed you’ve been struggling for a while now.
 Is it possible therapy might help?”
 Avoid ridiculing and bringing up past poor choices or mistakes your loved one has made.

 It is okay to admit and tell your loved one you are unsure how to support them with their guilt.
 This can open up the dialogue to suggest looking into individual or group therapy or brainstorm ways to help together.